briankoser/sfc-listeners-guide/episodes/0015-top-5-sci-fi-worlds.md

 </div>

 <div class="quote">
-  <q class="ben">There needs to be a sequel series to {% workTitle "LOST" %} called {% workTitle "Matt Anderson Lives Outside"" %}.</q>
+  <q class="ben">There needs to be a sequel series to {% work "LOST" %} called {% work "Matt Anderson Lives Outside"" %}.</q>
 </div>

 <div class="quote">
   <q class="matt">I'm really learning something about you here today Ben...if there's anything potentially bad on the mission field, you're just going to be like, 'Eh, I'm not going'...I'm willing to go take a chance for them, for God, for love.
-But you on the other hand, 'Mmm, I think I'm going to just stay safely here and watch {% workTitle "Lord of the Rings" %} again on Blu-Ray!'</q>
+But you on the other hand, 'Mmm, I think I'm going to just stay safely here and watch {% work "Lord of the Rings" %} again on Blu-Ray!'</q>
 </div>

 <div class="quote">